qfsae/pcb/template/README.md

 - What specific manufacturer will you work with?
 - Will the board be assembled or hand soldered?
 If it is assembled, what parts library are you using and will the manufacturer be able to source those parts?
 This is important as some fab houses like JLC PCB will have limited part selection to choose from.

+## Timeline
+- Give a rough timeline of when each stage of the project will be complete
+  - When will schematics be finished?
+  - How much time is required to complete the layout?
+  - Time set aside for design reviews
-- Functional Description of the PCB
+  - Manufacturing of the board and associated lead time
-  - What purpose will it serve?
-  - Is it for the car or is it support equipment?
-  - What manufacturer is being targeted and what libraries are in use?
-  - List any design requirements discussed here.
-These could be size, height, power constraints etc.
-  - Provide any useful figures that help visualize these constraints.
-This will clarify what is in scope for the particular design.
+  - Time required to bring-up and test the board

 ## Implementation Description